Federated Learning Model Aggregation in Heterogenous Aerial and Space Networks: Problem Formulation

-The intuition of our proposed method can be sourced to acknowledge the benefits of diversity.
-Participants with different cultures and academic backgrounds will spark innovations and bring novel discussions in a research or working environment.
-The importance of diversity was also systematically summarized in \cite{gong2019diversity}.
-To our knowledge, diversity has not been widely used in FL.
-In FedAvg \cite{mcmahan2017communication}, the local updates are treated equally during model aggregation if they possess the same amount of samples.
-However, the quality of samples located on each client can be different.
-We can verify our hypothesis if diversity can be quantified for each client.
+The intuition of our proposed method can be sourced to acknowledge the benefits of diversity, systematically summarized in \cite{gong2019diversity}.
+To our knowledge, label diversity has not been widely studied in FL.